davidleonm/devops-tools/README.md

 ```bash
 docker-compose down
 ```
 And all the containers will be stopped and destroyed.
-Don't worry about the data because it is persistent in the volumes created.
+Don't worry about the data because it is persistent in the created volumes.

+Note that you would have to configure each tool separately, I mean, set Jenkins up, add the slave node to it, install plugins, connect it with Sonarqube, etc.

 ### Python solution
 As said, it is only a basic Python app which runs a listener in the port 9999.
 Using curl, any browser or a rest client, you can get the result.